Skip to content

 Instruction types: preparation, step, form_cue, breathing, safety

 Each instruction can have an optional image (S3 upload) for visual demonstration.
+When cloning an exercise, all instructions (including images) are copied and can be freely edited.

 Cloning